 The spread of nuclear weapons is one of the most significant challenges to global security in the twenty-first century.
 Limiting the proliferation of nuclear weapons and materials may be the key to preventing a nuclear war or a catastrophic act of nuclear terrorism.
 Going Nuclear offers conceptual, historical, and analytical perspectives on current problems in controlling nuclear proliferation.
 It includes essays that examine why countries seek nuclear weapons as well as studies of the nuclear programs of India, Pakistan, and South Africa.

 Russian military capacity remains a major consideration for global security even in the post-Soviet era.
 This book assesses today's Russian military and analyzes its possible future direction.
-The contributors—experts on the subject from both Russia and the West—consider not only how Russia has built its military capacity but also the policies and doctrines that have shaped Russia's defense posture.
-They discuss such topics as the downsizing of the Russian military, Russia's use of military power in regional conflicts, and the management of Russia's nuclear weapons.
+The contributors -- experts on the subject from both Russia and the West -- consider not only how Russia has built its military capacity but also the policies and doctrines that have shaped Russia's defense posture.

 Most recent wars have been complex and bloody internal conflicts driven to a significant degree by nationalism and ethnic animosity.
-Since the end of the Cold War, dozens of wars—in Bosnia, Kosovo, Rwanda, Somalia, the former Soviet Union, and elsewhere—have killed or displaced millions of people.
-Understanding and controlling these wars has become one of the most important and frustrating tasks for scholars and political leaders.
+Since the end of the Cold War, dozens of wars -- in Bosnia, Kosovo, Rwanda, Somalia, the former Soviet Union, and elsewhere -- have killed or displaced millions of people.

 China's relentless economic growth in the 1980s and 1990s heralded its emergence as a great power in world politics.
 As its economy expanded, China seemed poised to become the second-largest economy in the world.
 At the same time, it modernized its military and adopted a more assertive diplomatic posture.
 Many observers have begun to debate the international implications of China's rise.
 Some analysts argue that China will inevitably pose a threat to peace and security in East Asia.
 A few even predict a new cold war between Beijing and Washington.